awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ------

-**Recommended use**: Most useful when registering a unique group of instances with any maintenance window for the first time and they do *not* share a common instance tag\.
+**Recommended use**: Most useful when registering a unique group of nodes with any maintenance window for the first time and they do *not* share a common node tag\.

-**Quotas:** You can specify up to 50 instances total for each maintenance window target\.
+**Quotas:** You can specify up to 50 nodes total for each maintenance window target\.

-## Example 2: Register targets using resource tags applied to instances<a name="mw-target-example-2"></a>
+## Example 2: Register targets using resource tags applied to nodes<a name="mw-target-example-2"></a>

-Run the following command on your local machine to register instances that are all already tagged with a key\-value pair you have assigned\.
+Run the following command on your local machine to register nodes that are all already tagged with a key\-value pair you have assigned\.

 ------
 #### [ Linux & macOS ]